-- Biblical Studies

-- Christian Leadership

-- Church Ministries

-- Discipleship Ministries

-- Evangelism and Church Planting

-- Intercultural Studies

-- Law Studies
+Master of Arts in Religion - Law Studies Cognate

-- Pastoral Counseling

-- Pre-Pastoral

-- Theology and Apologetics

-- Worship Studies

-- Youth Ministries

-- The Law Studies specialization is available to currently enrolled LU School of Law students or LU School of Law alumni only.
-For more details see the School of Law section of this Catalog
+The Law Studies Cognate in the 45-hour Master of Arts in Religion program is available to currently enrolled Liberty University School of Law students or Liberty University School of Law alumni only.
+For more details see the School of Law section of this Catalog.